RonandJosue/CPE106L_B2_3Q2324_Group3/README.md

-This is the repo of Group 3.
+This is the lab repo of Group 3.